siddhi-io/siddhi/docs/documentation/siddhi-architecture.md

 ![Siddhi Expression](../images/architecture/siddhi-expressions.png "Single Input Query (Filter & Window)")

-These Expressions also supports executing user defined functions (UDFs), and they can be implemented by extending the FunctionExecutor class.
+These Expressions also supports executing user defined functions (UDFs), and they can be implemented by extending the [FunctionExecutor](https://github.com/wso2/siddhi/blob/master/modules/siddhi-core/src/main/java/org/wso2/siddhi/core/executor/function/FunctionExecutor.java) class.

-Events after getting processed by each processor they will reach to the QuerySelector for transformation.
-At the QuerySelector
-Events are transformed based on the `select` clause of the query.
-If there is a `Group By` defined then the GroupByKeyGenerator identifies the group by key and then each AttributeProcessor is executed based on the group by key.
-AttributeProcessors can contain any Expression including constant values, variables and user defined functions, at the same time they can also contain AttributeAggregators for processing aggregation operations such as `sum`, `count`, etc. Here for each group by key a AttributeAggregator will be generated to keep track of the aggregation state and when it becomes obsolete it will be destroyed.
-Through this operation the event will be transformed to the expected output format.
+Events after getting processed by each processor they will reach the QuerySelector for transformation.
+At the QuerySelector Events are transformed based on the `select` clause of the query.
+If there is a `Group By` defined then the [GroupByKeyGenerator](https://github.com/wso2/siddhi/blob/master/modules/siddhi-core/src/main/java/org/wso2/siddhi/core/query/selector/GroupByKeyGenerator.java) identifies the group by key and then each [AttributeProcessor](https://github.com/wso2/siddhi/blob/master/modules/siddhi-core/src/main/java/org/wso2/siddhi/core/query/selector/attribute/processor/AttributeProcessor.java) is executed based on that group by key.
+AttributeProcessors can contain any Expression including constant values, variables and user defined functions, at the same time they can also contain [AttributeAggregator](https://github.com/wso2/siddhi/blob/master/modules/siddhi-core/src/main/java/org/wso2/siddhi/core/query/selector/attribute/aggregator/AttributeAggregator.java)s for processing aggregation operations such as `sum`, `count`, etc. Here for each group by key a AttributeAggregator will be generated to keep track of the aggregation state and when it becomes obsolete it will be destroyed.
+Through this operation the events will be transformed to the expected output format.

 After the event got transformed to the output format it will evaluated against the HavingConditionExecutor if a `having` clause is